vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 ...
 ```

 In fact, `Fixture1/TestCase2` & `Fixture2/TestCase2` are waiting for a free thread too, even though we marked them for parallel execution.
-Ah.. such is life.
+Ah... isn't parallelism quite an interesting specimen to observe?

+## Closing notes
-## STA/MTA?
+### STA/MTA?
 The nUnit documentation sometimes uses the abbreviation "STA" or "MTA".
 These just refer to "Single Threaded Architecture" & "Multi Threaded Architecture", essentially the non-parallel & parallel nUnit architectures.

-## Deterministic?
+### Deterministic?
 No dice - parallel tests are non-deterministic.
 Everytime you hit the run button, parallel tests may end in different orders.
 This means your tests need to be thread-safe to produce determinsitic pass/fail results.

-## Final thoughts
+### Conclusion
 The nUnit team worked hard to give us parallelism.
 We should understand how it works so that we can leverage it to dramatically improve test execution scalability & developer productivity.

-And lets face it, when devs start twiddling their thumbs because the build takes so damn long, its a sign to roll up your sleeves & start improving the efficiency of internal processes, such as the test suite execution speed.
+And lets face it - when devs start spinning in their chairs & twiddling their thumbs because the build takes so damn long, its a sign to roll up your sleeves & start improving the efficiency of internal processes, such as test suite execution speed.

-Given the non-deterministic nature of tests, the nUnit team gave devs a viable option of improving test execution speed - incremental migration.
+Given the non-deterministic nature of tests, the nUnit team gave devs a business-viable migration option when it comes to improving their test execution speed; incremental migration.
 And this is the `Parallelizable` attribute that we know of today.